sqrol/SoftV.Docs/docs/softhub/index.md

 # SoftHub

-Here is how to work with SoftHub
+These guys show you how to work with Sotfhub.

 import {DocsCardList} from '../../src/components/DocsCard';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';